Robert D. Keppel

 Robert David Keppel (June 15, 1944 – June 14, 2021) was an American law enforcement officer and detective.
 He was also an associate professor at the University of New Haven and Sam Houston State University.
 Keppel was known for his contributions to the investigations of Ted Bundy and Gary Ridgway, and also assisted in the creation of HITS, the Homicide Investigation Tracking System.

 Early life

 Robert Keppel was raised in Spokane, Washington, where he attended Central Valley High School.
 After graduating, he went on to attend Washington State University, where he competed in the high jump.
 Keppel was inspired by his father to pursue criminal justice, in hopes to become a police chief.
 He went on to receive his master's degree in police science and administration.
-Following graduation in 1966, Keppel worked for the King County Sheriff's department before being drafted as an Army drill sergeant and a captain in the Vietnam War from 1967 to 1974.
+Following graduation in 1966, Keppel worked for the King County Sheriff's Office before being drafted as an Army drill sergeant and a captain in the Vietnam War from 1967 to 1974.